Demonstration of quantum projective simulation on a single-photon-based quantum computer: Background

 where $\vec{\theta}$ is the vector of parameters of the quantum ECM, $D$ is a suitable distance function and $C$ is a cutoff function used to clamp its argument to a value in the $[0, 1]$ range.
 In \eqref{loss_fn}, the probability at time step $t$ is not dependent on the circuit parameters, as it is considered a fixed value that was previously computed.
 Instead, at time step $t+1$ the objective is to tune the parameters in order to change the probability, thereby introducing a dependence.

 One motivation to formulate a quantum version of PS is based on the possibility of enhancing the agent's decision-making capabilities thanks to quantum effects.
 In classical PS, the stochastic process through the clips of the ECM that leads the agent from the received state to an action has a well-defined trajectory.
 In the quantum version, the trajectory of the single photon within the optical setup can be delocalized over multiple optical modes.
 The quantum agent's deliberation process involves the photon exploring multiple modes in a superposition state as it passes through the optical interferometer.
 Moreover, the quantum agent can learn to exploit superposition states using interference.
 This quantum approach introduces a set of deliberation patterns that the classical counterpart may not achieve, thereby enabling the agent to solve specific tasks differently, and potentially more efficiently.
+One aspect of the quantized model that is not straightforward to understand is the inheritance of the interpretability of the classical PS.
+This aspect is one of the main focuses explored in \cite{Flamini_2024}, where the notion of partial traceability is introduced with the goal of partially recovering some interpretability also in the quantum framework.